 For most people, buy the Steelcase Leap V2.
 It costs less, adjusts more, fits more body types, and works from day one.
 The LiveBack technology, 400-lb capacity, and manual lumbar control make it the most practical premium chair you can buy in 2026.

 Buy the Herman Miller Embody if you sit 10+ hours daily, overheat in foam chairs, or want a chair that adapts to your posture without manual adjustment.
-It’s a genuinely different approach to seating — one that many long-session workers swear by after the break-in period.
+It’s a different approach to seating — one that many long-session workers swear by after the break-in period.

 For a shared workspace, the Leap V2 wins outright.
 Its quick adjustability means switching between users takes seconds.

-On a tighter budget, refurbished Leap V2 units at $650–$800 are the best value in premium ergonomic seating.
+On a tighter budget, refurbished Leap V2 units at $649–$800 are the best value in premium ergonomic seating.
 Period.

 For developers doing marathon coding sessions, see our best ergonomic chairs for programmers guide — both the Embody and Leap V2 feature prominently there.